Dkale0/Dkale0.github.io/_posts/2023-04-23-fred-data-pipeline.md

 Our created Timestream table has the following properties:

-- Database retention period: 73000 days for magnetic store (Max amount for historical data) and 24 hours for memory store
+- Database retention period: __73000 days for magnetic store__ (Max amount for historical data) and __24 hours for memory store__
+  - Note: Magnetic Store is for larger volume & cost effective long storage, while memory store is for faster access of recently stored data
 - Memory store and magnetic store writes are enabled
-- Magnetic store rejected data is stored in an S3 bucket with Server-Side Encryption (SSE-S3)
+- Magnetic store __rejected data is stored in an S3 bucket__ with Server-Side Encryption (SSE-S3)

-## Temporal Fusion Transformer - Forecasting Inflation in US
+## Forecasting US Inflation with Temporal Fusion Transformer DNN